azat-co/practicalnode/chapter4/chapter4.md

   head
 ```

-The title of the each page is provided from the `appTitle` variable (aka, local):
+The title of the each page is provided from the `appTitle` variable (a.k.a., local):

 ```pug
     title= appTitle